dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 ::: moniker range=">= aspnetcore-2.1"

+The Login form is displayed when:

+* The **Log in** link  is selected.
+* When a user accesses a page where they are not authenticated **or** authorized, they are redirected to the Login page.

-The Login form is displayed when users select the **Log in** link or are redirected when accessing a page that requires authentication.
-When the user submits the form on the Login page, the `OnPostAsync` action is called. `PasswordSignInAsync` is called on the `_signInManager` object (provided by dependency injection).
+When the form on the Login page is submitted, the `OnPostAsync` action is called. `PasswordSignInAsync` is called on the `_signInManager` object (provided by dependency injection).

    [!code-csharp[](identity/sample/src/ASPNETv2.1-IdentityDemo/Login.cshtml.cs?name=snippet&highlight=10-11)]